Bhavyak10/Agentic-financial-filing-chatbot/README.md

 Financial filings contain critical insights about business strategy, risks, and operations — but navigating them efficiently is rarely straightforward.
 This project transforms indexed 10-K content into a conversational interface where users can ask plain-English questions and receive grounded, evidence-backed answers.

-Rather than a naive retrieve-and-answer pipeline, the system uses a **multi-step agentic workflow**: it interprets intent, selects the most relevant filing section, applies metadata-aware retrieval, and synthesizes a polished response — all without the user needing any knowledge of filing structure.
+Rather than a naive retrieve-and-answer pipeline, the system uses a **multi-step agentic workflow**: it interprets intent, selects the most relevant filing section, applies metadata-aware retrieval, and synthesizes a polished response, all without the user needing any knowledge of filing structure.

 ---